jaquiel/auth-api/README.md

 ## Running ...

-To run the app, fisrt of all to clone this repo and to follow the steps below.
+To run the app, first of all clone this repo and to follow the steps below.

-To build and to install the dependencies, execute
+To build and to install the dependencies, execute:
 ```
 yarn
 ```